One of the skills that's being tested during a case interview is something I call data sufficiency.

 Given a set of data, will you determine the correct, logical, and factually supported conclusion every time?

-So bottom line, this skill is pretty important and based on the many emails I've been receiving from aspiring consultants around the world, it seems many people are having a difficult time figuring out how to practice these skill.
+So bottom line, this skill is pretty important and based on the many emails I've been receiving from aspiring consultants around the world, it seems many people are having a difficult time figuring out how to practice this skill.

 Volvo recently ran an advertisement that said: